nineflowAmin/daniel-kereama.github.io/_posts/2025-12-11-lattice-at-dawn.md

 - Maps mechanics to intuition: nodes as citizens, edges as conversations, tension as gravity.
 - Communicates resilience and nuance without exposing proprietary internals.
 - Lets the animation serve as proof: real-time small-world emergence, merge-or-mount dynamics, critical-mass signaling.

-Illustration prompt (closing):
-*“Wide view of the lattice as a glowing republic at night; subtle banner: ‘The Lattice at Dawn’.”*

 ![Closing Panorama]({{ site.baseurl }}/assets/images/{{ page.post_slug }}/10-closing.jpg)